Anoushka Shankar: Career

-Classical Sitar
+Classical sitar

-Anoushka has always continued to tour and perform as a classical sitarist, both within purely Indian classical ensemble but also as a soloist championing her father's compositions with the world's leading orchestras including the London Symphony Orchestra, New York Philharmonic, Berliner Philharmoniker, MDR Sinfonieorchester, Metropole Orkest and Lucerne Symphony.
+Shankar has continued to tour and perform as a classical sitarist, both within purely Indian classical ensembles but also as a soloist championing her father's compositions with the world's leading orchestras including the London Symphony Orchestra, New York Philharmonic, Berliner Philharmoniker, MDR Sinfonieorchester, Metropole Orkest and Lucerne Symphony Orchestra.

-Shankar is the sole performer of Ravi Shankar's First and Second Concertos for Sitar and Orchestra since the composer’s death, performing multiple times under the leadership of esteemed conductors such as legendary Zubin Mehta, Jules Buckley, Kristjan Järvi, and Jakob Hrusa.
+Shankar is the sole performer of Ravi Shankar's First and Second Concertos for Sitar and Orchestra since his death, performing multiple times under the leadership of esteemed conductors such as Zubin Mehta, Jules Buckley, Kristjan Järvi, and Jakob Hrusa.
 In January 2009 she was the sitar soloist alongside the Orpheus Chamber Orchestra premiering her father's Third Concerto for Sitar and Orchestra, and in July 2010 she premiered Ravi Shankar's first symphony for sitar and orchestra with the London Philharmonic Orchestra at London's Royal Festival Hall.

+On November 4, 2012, Shankar performed with father Ravi during his final concert, at the Terrace Theater in Long Beach, California.
+He died five weeks later in San Diego.

 She has also performed in duets with artists such as violinist Joshua Bell, in a sitar-cello duet with Mstislav Rostropovich, and with flutist Jean-Pierre Rampal, playing both sitar and piano.

-Film Scoring
+Film scoring

-Shankar took her first steps into scoring with a Bengali lullaby composed for Director Joe Wright's Anna Karenina, starring Keira Knightley, Jude Law and Tannishtha Chatterjee.
+Shankar took her first steps into scoring with a Bengali lullaby composed for director Joe Wright's Anna Karenina (2012), starring Keira Knightley, Jude Law and Tannishtha Chatterjee.

-Shankar's progression into composition for films led her to score the British Film Institute's restoration of rare Indian silent Shiraz: A Romance of India (Original 1928, scored in 2017).
-She also performed the composition live at screenings of the movie that was premiered as 2017's London Film Festival Archive Gala and then appeared at the global film festival We Are One on 2 June 2020.
+Shankar's progression into composition for films led her to score the British Film Institute's restoration of a rare Indian silent Shiraz: A Romance of India (original 1928, scored in 2017).
+She also performed the composition live at screenings of the movie that premiered at 2017's London Film Festival Archive Gala and then appeared at the global film festival We Are One on 2 June 2020.

-In the same year (2017) she co-wrote and performed on the end-title song “Gain the Ocean" for the Judi Dench-starred British-American biographical drama Victoria & Abdul directed by Stephen Frears.
+In the same year (2017) she co-wrote and performed on the end-title song "Gain the Ocean" for the Judi Dench-starred British-American biographical drama Victoria & Abdul directed by Stephen Frears.

-More recently she co-composed the score to Mira Nair's (Monsoon Wedding, Vanity Fair, The Namesake) BBC 6-part series A Suitable Boy (2020); based on Vikram Seth's classic novel of the same title, the show developed by Andrew Davies (Bridget Jones's Diary, War and Peace, Les Misérables) stars Tabu, Tanya Maniktala and Ishaan Khatter.
+More recently she co-composed the score to Mira Nair's (Monsoon Wedding, Vanity Fair, The Namesake) BBC six-part series A Suitable Boy (2020); based on Vikram Seth's classic novel of the same title, the show developed by Andrew Davies (Bridget Jones's Diary, War & Peace, Les Misérables) stars Tabu, Tanya Maniktala and Ishaan Khatter.